 Experience Africa's Densest Concentration of Wildlife on the Vast Caldera Floor

 Often called the Eighth Wonder of the World, this vast caldera was once a massive volcano that scientists say may have been larger than Mount Kilimanjaro.
-Inside the thousand-foot-deep crater more than 30,000 animals live.
+More than 30,000 animals live inside the thousand-foot-deep crater.
 Because of the crater's permanent supply of fresh water, it sustains the largest established concentration of non-migratory wildlife in Africa.

 - Explore the depths of the crater and experience the high density and diversity of its wildlife

 - Stay on the crater rim with sweeping views across the highlands

 - Relax and explore the gardens of a working coffee plantation